soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 ### Overview and Scope

-The Metadata Catalogue User Interface is a central piece of the SoilWise Catalogue architecture, providing search & discovery functions for end users and giving access to individual metadata records and knowledge content.
+The SoilWise Finder is a central piece of the SoilWise Catalogue architecture, providing search & discovery functions for end users and giving access to individual metadata records and knowledge content.
 For our first project iteration selected the pycsw software, which supports most of these standards and also provided a user interface.
 In subsequent iterations, to improve both the user experience and the search performance, a UI based on [React](https://react.dev/), backed by the [Apache Solr](https://solr.apache.org/) search engine has been developed.

 ### Intended Audience

-The SoilWise Metadata Catalogue User Interface targets the following user groups:
+The SoilWise Finder targets the following user groups:

 - **Soil scientists and researchers** working with European soil health data and seeking catalogued knowledge, publications, and datasets.
 - **Living Labs' data scientists** working with European soil health data and seeking catalogued knowledge, publications, and datasets.